celo-org/docs/docs/FAQs.md

 ### What's the difference between cEUR and cUSD?

-cEUR is a stablecoin that tracks the value of 1 euro while cUSD follows the value of 1 USD.
+cEUR is a Mento stablecoin that tracks the value of 1 euro while cUSD follows the value of 1 USD.

 ---